New Dynamical Degrees of Freedom from Invertible Transformations: Example of Invertible Disformal Transformation resulting in Mimetic DM

+The functions $C$ and $D$ are mostly arbitrary; however, they are usually subjected to several conditions, which ensure that the resulting tensor $g_{\mu\nu}$ behaves as a proper metric tensor.
+In particular we will require $C>0$ and $C+DY>0$, which guarantees that $g_{\mu\nu}$ has a well defined inverse

-since they are at most linear in all but one component of the metric $h_{\mu\nu}$.
-The only non-triviality stems from the possible complicated dependence on the $\phi\phi$ component of $h_{\mu\nu}$, which is represented by the kinetic term $Y$.
-We can try to invert the relation \eqref{notes:disformal transformation} by expressing $h_{\mu\nu}$ as
+and a non-vanishing determinant \cite{Bekenstein:1992pj,Bettoni:2013diz,Bruneton:2006gf}.
+In the above expression we have used the notation $\phi^{,\mu}=h^{\mu\nu}\partial_{\nu}\phi$.
+Note that \eqref{eq: mim: disformal transformation} is at most linear in all but one component of the metric $h_{\mu\nu}$.
+The only non-triviality stems from the possible complicated dependence on the kinetic term $Y$.
+Therefore we can invert the relation \eqref{eq: mim: disformal transformation} for nearly all components of $h_{\mu\nu}$ by directly expressing them as

-This is clearly only possible if $C\neq 0$.
-The above relation gives us the components of $h_{\mu\nu}$ as functions of the components of $g_{\mu\nu}$; however, this is not a true inverse since there is an additional dependence on $Y$, which still depends on $h_{\mu\nu}$.
-Hence it is clear that if we can express $Y$ through $g_{\mu\nu}$ and $\phi$ then plugging such expression into \eqref{notes:almost inverse}, will yield the inverse map to \eqref{notes:disformal transformation}.
-This is actually not very difficult because $Y$ can be related directly to the kinetic term $X$.
-Direct calculation gives
+Clearly this is not a true inverse since there is an additional dependence on $Y$ on the right hand side, which still depends on $h_{\mu\nu}$.
+However, from this form, it is clear that if we are able to express $Y$ through $g_{\mu\nu}$ and $\phi$, then plugging such expression into \eqref{eq: mim: almost inverse} will yield the inverse map to \eqref{eq: mim: disformal transformation}.
+Fortunately, this can be easily achieved as $Y$ can be related to the kinetic term $X$ defined as